EvilMjolnir/Math-Matik/documents/DEPLOYMENT.md

 If the "Save to GitHub" button in the IDE only opens your profile or does nothing:

 1.  **Manual Download**:
-    *   There is no easy "Download Zip" button in some AI previews.
     *   You must manually copy the file contents from the editor into the files created in **Phase 2**.
     *   Copy `App.tsx` content -> Paste into local `src/App.tsx`.
     *   Repeat for `types.ts`, `constants.ts`, and all files in subfolders.

 2.  **Verify Git Auth**:
     *   If you are trying to use the button, ensure you have authorized the AI Studio/IDX application in your GitHub settings (Settings -> Applications -> Authorized OAuth Apps).
-    *   Revoking and re-granting access sometimes fixes the "redirect to profile" loop.